 - We’ll be responsible to our communities.
 Each and every tour is planned and operated by a local community that we are a part of, to benefit the local people.

 - We’ll conserve our environment.
-Linking conservation and tourism while contributing to boost Japan’s environmental literacy is our goal.
+Linking conservation and tourism while contributing to boosting Japan’s environmental literacy is our goal.

 - We’ll offset your carbon footprint.
 You will no longer feel guilty if you are climate conscious.
 We calculate and offset your carbon footprint, every trip, every time.